 Q: Is it safe to drive from Tulum to Las Coloradas?

-A: Yes, in general driving in this region is safe.
-Traffic is light and the road in good condition and well marked.
+A: Yes, in general, driving in this region is safe.
+Traffic is light, and the road is in good condition and well marked.
 We have driven all over the Yucatan Peninsula with at least 20 different rental cars.
 We have driven with our small children in the car and will do it again on our next visit.

 Q: Can you swim in Las Coloradas Yucatan?